jptweb/IGME-110-Fall-2025/documents/p2-final.md

 - Be sure to clearly state the audience and goals of the infographic, and to explain your design decisions
 - Explain how feedback you received influenced your design
 - You will be also graded on your writing quality (grammar, spelling, syntax)
+- **Note added 10/16/25:** Consider specifying the intended display context for your infographic in your documentation.
+For example, small typography might work well for a large-format bus station ad but would be difficult to read on a standard poster.
+Feel free to use your documentation to justify how your design choices align with your intended display format.
+This is mandatory, but could assist me when I grade these if I find concerns.

 ---